 Back in February 2013, we wrote a blog post about the treats of our local bakery.
 Our local bakery has changed hands many times – it’s difficult for them to make enough money – but the recent owners are hanging on in there.

-We always try to support our local businesses anyway, but our bakery attracts us for its extra treats such as the börek we wrote about in that last post.
+We always try to support our local businesses anyway, but our bakery attracts us for its extra treats.
+Such as the börek we wrote about in our last post.

 But usually, there is Turkish lavash bread…

 Yes, our local bakery’s lavaş ekmeği (lavash bread) is attracting us to their shop on a regular basis.
 And this situation isn’t helping our waistlines one bit!
 Well, just look at it.

 This photo doesn’t really show you the size of the lavash bread, but it’s about 1 metre long and 20 cm wide.

 And, when you buy it, the shop assistant folds it into four and places it in a carrier bag for you.
 Sometimes, it’s still warm.